 These coloured grains represent all that you were, all that you are and all that you will be.

-The yellow sand represents you, Daniel, and the strength and uniqueness that you bring to this family.
+The yellow sand represents you, Daniel, and the love, qualities and uniqueness that you bring to this family.

-The blue sand represents you, Felicity, and the strength and uniqueness that you bring to this family.
+The purple sand represents you, Felicity, and the love, qualities and uniqueness that you bring to this family.

-The green sand represents you, Jordan, and the strength and uniqueness that you bring to this family.
+The green sand represents you, Jordan, and the love, qualities and uniqueness that you bring to this family.

-The red sand represents you, Alexis, and the strength and uniqueness that you bring to this family.
+The red sand represents you, Alexis, and the love, qualities and uniqueness that you bring to this family.

-The individual layers symbolise that in life, and within your family, you each retain your character and individuality.
+These layers symbolise that in life, and within your family, you each retain your own distinct character and individuality: you are special, you are unique, there is nobody else who is the same as you.

-Where the layers meet and the colours have blended together, that symbolises how you will enjoy each other's company and work together and support each other, whatever life brings you.
+Where the layers meet and the colours have blended together, that symbolises how you will continue to enjoy each other's company, share adventures, work together and support each other, whatever life may bring.

 If you would like to include a sand ceremony, or any other enhancement, your Celebrant will be more than happy to discuss your ideas and will work with you to ensure that you have a ceremony that is perfect for you.